docs

 | CO-31 | Patient cannot be identified as our insured | The payer's system cannot match the patient to a subscriber or dependent record based on the demographics submitted | Verify member ID, date of birth, and spelling against the insurance card or a live 271 inquiry before submission |

-| CO-32 | Our records indicate the patient is not an eligible dependent as defined | The patient is listed as a dependent on the plan but the payer's dependent eligibility rules do not include them — often because a child has aged out, a divorce was not reflected in the plan, or a coverage end date has passed | Run a 271 inquiry with the subscriber's information and confirm dependent status and effective dates |
+| CO-32 | Our records indicate the patient is not an eligible dependent as defined | The patient is listed as a dependent but the payer's dependent eligibility rules do not include them, often because a child aged out, a divorce was not reflected in the plan, or a coverage end date passed | Run a 271 inquiry with the subscriber's information and confirm dependent status and effective dates |

-| CO-177 | Patient has not met the required eligibility requirements | The patient did not satisfy a plan-specific eligibility condition — this code appears frequently with Medicare Advantage plans for coverage periods, or with employer plans where eligibility depends on hours worked or enrollment periods | Verify plan-specific eligibility criteria, especially for MA plans with coverage-period rules and employer plans during open enrollment windows |
+| CO-177 | Patient has not met the required eligibility requirements | The patient did not satisfy a plan-specific eligibility condition.
+Appears frequently with Medicare Advantage plans for coverage periods, or with employer plans where eligibility depends on hours worked or enrollment periods | Verify plan-specific eligibility criteria, especially for MA plans with coverage-period rules and employer plans during open enrollment windows |

 Insurance discovery: when it matters

-The scenarios where insurance discovery adds real value:
+Three scenarios where it adds real value:

 Where does Medi fit?